SBLLB/Github_CV/README.md

 ##### Founder - Monthly Cheese Subscription
 ##### Feb 2014 - Sept 2014

 My passion for cheese had been a running theme for many years.
 After travelling I decided to turn this passion into a business and launched The Dairy Girl, a monthly cheese subscription service.
-Read a [review of The Dairy Girl.](http://www.hotandchilli.com/2014/06/the-dairy-girl.html)
+Read a [ review of The Dairy Girl.](http://www.hotandchilli.com/2014/06/the-dairy-girl.html)

 * My passion for cheese had been a running theme for many years.
 After travelling I decided to turn this passion into a business and launched The Dairy Girl, a monthly cheese subscription service.
 * Sourced directly from producers
 * Took the idea from concept to implementation
-* Self funded
+* Self-funded
 * Selected recurring payment platforms - Moonclerk and Stripe
 * Led branding, website build, product design
 * Established logistics system
 * EHO compliance
 * Writing monthly tasting notes
-* Managing social media, advertising etc
+* Managing social media, advertising etc.
 * Tastings and promotional events